 Escape Routes 2

-Escape routes are probably the most elusive component of LCES.
+Escape routes are probably the most elusive component of Lookouts, Communications, Escape Routes, and Safety Zones (LCES).
 Their effectiveness changes continuously.
-As the firefighter works along the fire perimeter, fatigue and spatial separation increases the time required to reach the safety zone.
+As firefighters work along the fire perimeter, fatigue and spatial separation can increase the time required to reach the safety zone.

-The most common escape route (or part of an escape route) is the fireline.
-On an indirect or parallel fireline, situations become compounded.
-Unless safety zones have been identified ahead, as well as behind, firefighters retreat may not be possible.
+The most common escape routes (or part of an escape route) include the fireline.
+On an indirect or parallel fireline, situations become more complex.
+Unless safety zones have been identified ahead, as well as behind, a firefighters’ retreat may not be possible.

-- Describe a time when you were uncomfortably distant from your escape route.
+- Describe an instance when you were uncomfortably distant from your escape routes.

-- Describe a method you have used to communicate an escape route to your crews.
+- Describe a method you have used to communicate the location of an escape route to your crews.